 The university is also home to three museums – anthropology, natural history and marine mammals museums.
 If you already visited Manila’s natural history museum, consider skipping this one which is just a smaller version.
 The other two, however, are a must for any nature and culture lover.
 The anthropology museum will give a lot of insights into the local culture, while the marine museum has the 2nd largest collection of whale bones in the world.

 Dumaguete also has a few really nice churches and old monuments that are worth a visit.
 Most attractive is the main Cathedral, the St. Catherine Of Alexandria Parish.
 Both the exterior and the interior are quite the sight, especially at night when everything is lit up.
-The Maranatha Full Gospel Church on Rizal boulevard is far less impressive, but if you happen to be there on Sunday morning then it’s definitely recommended to go inside.
+The Maranatha Full Gospel Church on Rizal boulevard is far less impressive, but if you happen to be there on Sunday morning then it’s definitely recommended to go inside and listen to the choir.

 Best Beaches, Diving And Nature